lightning/bolts/04-onion-routing.md

 `filler` can be generated much more efficiently.
 The last hop need not obfuscate the `filler`, since it won't forward the packet any further and thus need not extract an HMAC either.

-# Blinding EC Points

-In order to vary the ephemeral public key (the EC point) between hops, it's blinded at each hop.
-The inputs for the blinding process are the EC point to be blinded and a 32-byte shared secret.
-The output is a single EC point, which represents the blinded element.

-Blinding is accomplished by computing a blinding factor from the ephemeral public key and the shared secret for that hop.
-The blinding factor is the computed `SHA256` hash value of the result of serializing the ephemeral public key into its compressed format and appending the shared secret.
-The blinded EC point, in turn, is the result of the scalar multiplication of the EC point and the blinding factor.

 # Returning Errors